home-assistant/home-assistant.io/source/_integrations/alphaess.markdown

 ## Credentials

 You will need to have previously registered an Alpha ESS energy storage system with AlphaESS and you must know the credentials you use to access their website/app.
-You will need to provide those credentials to HomeAssistant so that the integration can logon and pull down your energy storage system data.
+You will need to provide those credentials to Home Assistant so that the integration can logon and pull down your energy storage system data.

 {% include integrations/config_flow.md %}